-BURKE: It grew very quickly from one rat to 72.
+DON BURKE: It grew very quickly, from one rat to 72.

-BURKE: I have to brag that we were the very first rat sanctuary in the United States to have our 501c3 status.
-We have all the cages on tables and we leave them open.
-Someone who came in the other day said it's like the Taj Mahal for rats.
+DAWN BURKE: I have to brag that we were the very first rat sanctuary in the United States to have our 501(c)3 status.
+We have all the cages on tables, and we leave them open.
+Someone who came in the other day said, it's like the Taj Mahal for rats.
 They have lots of space.

-BURKE: We like to have it that way because we're trying to make up for how people mistreat them and raise them as snake food and just throw them away.
+DAWN BURKE: We like to have it that way because we're trying to make up for how people mistreat them and raise them as snake food - and just throw them away.

-BURKE: People call it their heart rat, that one rat that they never forget.
-And Annie would run to the door when she heard the doorbell to great everybody.
+DAWN BURKE: People call it their heart rat, that one rat that they never forget.
+And Annie would run to the door when she heard the doorbell, to greet everybody.
 Everybody loved her so much.

-BURKE: Remember she was your own private teeth cleaner.
+DON BURKE: Remember, she was your own private teeth cleaner.

-BURKE: People call them ro-dentists and Annie was really gentle and she would get back to my molars and, you know, clean it out.
+DAWN BURKE: People call them ro-dentists.
+And Annie was really gentle, and she would get back to my molars, you know, and pick food out.
 I just adored her.

-BURKE: Sometimes people don't realize just what rats can become.
+DON BURKE: Sometimes, people don't realize just what rats can become.
 They can be a real pet.

-BURKE: The other night, I was giving Bartholomew his medicine and I felt something across my feet and Domino had gotten off the table and he came looking for me.
+DAWN BURKE: The other night, I was giving Bartholomew his medicine, and I felt something across my feet.
+And Domino had gotten off the table, and he came looking for me.

-BURKE: That was the most surprising thing to me is that they don't just scurry on the floor like you've seen rats do.
-Like, when they're really happy, they hop like bunnies.
+DON BURKE: That was the most surprising thing to me - is that they don't just scurry on the floor, like you've seen rats do.
+It's like, when they're really happy, they hop like bunnies.

-BURKE: And that's one of the things that we're trying to teach people is that they have a heart and I want to thank you for doing the rat retreat with me.
-I know it's cost us a lot of money and put us in the hole financially, having 72 rats at one time.
+DAWN BURKE: And that's one of the things we're trying to teach people - is that they have a heart.
+And I want to thank you for doing the rat retreat with me.
+I know it's cost us a lot of money and put us in the hole financially - having 72 rats at one time.
 But I'm just really grateful to have you as a partner to do this with me.